LAPD releases video of officers ignoring robbery calls to play Pokémon Go

 The officers appealed their terminations, and the case eventually came before a California appellate court, which ultimately upheld a lower court decision that sided with the police department, saying it was justified in firing the officers.

-However, Greg Yacoubian, the former officers’ attorney, said that his clients were “treated unfairly,” citing that LAPD broke its own rules by using the private dashcam recording to prove their misconduct.
-He also states that the officers were improperly interviewed without legal or labor representation present, according to the Times.
+However, Greg Yacoubian, the former officers’ attorney, said that his clients were “treated unfairly” and that LAPD broke its own rules by using the private dashcam recording to prove their misconduct.
+He also claimed that the officers were improperly interviewed without legal or labor representation present, according to the Times.

 The Associated Press contributed to this report